crazyoptimist/crazyoptimist-github-io/content/post/2020/how-to-setup-a-reverse-proxy-with-letsencrypt-ssl-certificates-using-docker.md

     }
 }
 ```

-All set to start proxy server.
-Run the init_letsencrypt.sh first, and then as you may know,
+We are now ready to start the proxy server.
+Run `init_letsencrypt.sh` first, and then as you may know,

 ```bash
 docker-compose up -d
 ```
-Boom!

 Your service is now secured by Let's Encrypt SSL/TLS certificates.

-Happy dockerizing, Gents! 🙂
+Happy containerizing! 🙂